Final report for ONC18-049

 - Red Fern Farm – Pioneer Agroforestry Farm Tour Video Series

-Farm Maps – The farm maps of each pioneer farm that will accompany the virtual farm tour videos
+The farm maps of each pioneer farm that accompany the virtual farm tour videos provide critical landscape and spatial context that cannot be understood via the videos alone.

-79% of Nutshells attendees reported that the knowledge gained was “Extremely helpful” or “Very helpful”.
-A further 17% of Nutshell attendees reported that the knowledge gained was “Moderately helpful” or “A little helpful”.
-Finally, just 4% of Nutshell attendees reported that the knowledge gained was “Not at all helpful”.
+79% of viewers/attendees reported that the knowledge gained was “Extremely helpful” or “Very helpful”.
+A further 17% of viewers/attendees reported that the knowledge gained was “Moderately helpful” or “A little helpful”.
+Finally, just 4% of viewers/attendees reported that the knowledge gained was “Not at all helpful”.

 Designing a Silvopasture Polyculture for Hogs